B.A. in Physics

 Research the fundamental laws of nature, leading to new technologies and solutions.

 There are two paths to study physics at the University of Mississippi.
 Choose between the Bachelor of Arts in physics and the Bachelor of Science in physics.
-The B.A. degree is ideal for pre-med and pre-professional students with a high success rate of acceptance into such programs.
-It provides a broad training in physics and allows more flexibility for combinations with other areas of study.
+The BA degree provides a broad training in physics and allows more flexibility for combinations with other areas of study.
 Students take advanced mathematics and have lots of physics electives to pursue their own interests.

 Physics majors obtain a broad understanding of the physical laws of nature, and develop excellent skills in critical thinking, problem solving, and research.
 The Jamie Whitten National Center for Physical Acoustics is a world-class research facility.